-- · To continue to construct the curriculum that is ambitious and for all learners - To ensure that the curriculum is coherently planned and sequenced - · To ensure teachers have good subject knowledge - · Subject matter is clear and taught effectively - · Knowledge is taught in an upward spiral - · Assessment is used effectively - · Children learn within a positive learning environment - · To ensure that all children develop their knowledge and achieve well. - · That sustained improvements in progress is achieved for all. - · That end of stage results continue to improve - To continue to focus on improving maths across the school - · To continue to focus on improving writing across the school increasing the greater depth - To increase the reading at EXS and further secure the greater depth. - · To improve spelling across the school - · To increase the profile of science across the school - SEND provision - · Pupil premium monitoring and provision
+- To continue to construct the curriculum that is ambitious and for all learners - To ensure that the curriculum is coherently planned and sequenced - · To ensure teachers have good subject knowledge - · Subject matter is clear and taught effectively - · Knowledge is taught in an upward spiral - · Assessment is used effectively - · Children learn within a positive learning environment - · To ensure that all children develop their knowledge and achieve well. - That sustained improvements in progress is achieved for all. - That end of stage results continue to improve - To increase the reading at EXS and further secure the greater depth. - To improve spelling across the school - SEND provision - · Pupil premium monitoring and provision